Counterfactual Explanations for Integer Optimization Problems: Computational Study

 \paragraph{Scaling of runtime.} As to be expected, runtime increases significantly with instance size.
 Figures \ref{fig:runtimes_strong} and \ref{fig:runtimes_weak} illustrate this.
 The number of cuts required scales equally with instance size, as can be seen in Figures \ref{fig:cuts_strong} and \ref{fig:cuts_weak}.
 In summary, CE can be computed using the algorithms provided.
 However, runtime and memory demands scale exponentially with instance size, which is to be expected for a $\Sigma_2^p$-complete problem.

+We can also illustrate this using primal-dual gaps.
+For that we restrict the data displayed to the 1st and 2nd item from each size, i.e $10$, $20$, $30$, and $40$.
+This is shown in Figure \ref{fig:pd_integral_weak_sample}.

 \paragraph{Deriving insights from counterfactuals.} Computing CEs can also enable us to quantify (partial) decision values in terms of their contribution to an objective.
-As an example, consider CEs for the cover instance in Table \ref{tab:strongly_correlated_instance}.
+Although strongly correlated instances are generally considered to be harder, the fact that all items have a similar cost/weight ratio means small changes in weights are sufficient to add/remove an element from a solution.